-The first step in building a free standing 6 sided hexagon deck is to design a good plan.
-After deciding on the size of the hexagon you can break the shape into 6 triangles and use geometry to determine the length of the sides.
-All 6 sides should be the same length.
-If your math skills are a little rusty you can use a CAD program or Google Sketchup to assist you.
+The first step in building a freestanding six-sided hexagon deck is to design a good plan.
+After deciding on the size of the hexagon, you can break the shape into six triangles and use geometry to determine the length of the sides.
+All six sides should be the same length.
+If your math skills are a little rusty, you can use a CAD program or Google Sketchup to assist you.